lwjglgamedev/vulkanbook/bookcontents/chapter-15/chapter-15.md

 ## PBR

 PBR tries to bring a more realistic way of handling lights, compared with simpler models such as Phong or Blinn-Phon models, but still keeping it simple enough so it can be applied in real time.
 Instead of trying to summarize here what PBR consists of I will link to the best tutorial I've found about this: [https://learnopengl.com/PBR/Theory](https://learnopengl.com/PBR/Theory).
-In that link you will be able to read about the theory and to see how it can be implemented.
+In that link you will be able to read about theory and to see how it can be implemented.
 In fact, most of the PBR computation functions lighting fragment shader source code are a copy of the ones defined in that page (developed by [Joey de Vries](https://twitter.com/JoeyDeVriez) and licensed under the terms of the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/legalcode)).

 ## Material changes